M-Igashi/FTX-GAS-Tools/README.md

 # FTX tools in Google Apps Script
 Google Apps Scripts that keep staking and lending max available funds in FTX.
 ## Motivation
 Compound yield is important to increase your money, but FTX staking and lending should be flexible according to your asset management and strategy.
-By using GAS triger, you can easily start/stop compound earning in console.
+By using GAS triger, you can easily start/stop compound earning from console.
 The code is pure stand alone GAS, so that you do not need to import any 3rd party libraries or wrappers.
 # How to start
 - Go to https://script.google.com/home and create a new project.
 - Copy all .gs files in this repository and Paste them to the new project. (delete unnecessary function code before pasting)